nm666code/hello-world/README.md

 # hello-world
-first try
+first try.
-Trying to understand how to use github
+Trying to understand how to use github.